engr101staff/engr101matlab/_sources/vectors_in_cpp/main.rst

 **Exercise**

-.. parsonsprob:: ch16_05_ex_vector_erase
-   :language: cpp

 The function :code:`minVal` takes in a vector of doubles and returns the minimum value contained in the vector of doubles.
 Arrange the lines of code below to write the function :code:`minVal`.
 Some lines contain **mistakes** or are **unnecessary** for the function - these lines should not be selected.
 Make sure to place the blocks at the right indentation levels!

+.. parsonsprob:: ch16_07_ex_minVal
+   :language: cpp

    -----
    #include &lt;vector&gt;